metaplane/dbt-expectations/README.md

 </p>

 ## About
-This is a maintained fork of the original Calogica dbt-expectations package.
+This is a maintained fork of the original [calogica dbt-expectations](https://github.com/calogica/dbt-expectations) package.

 `dbt-expectations` is an extension package for [**dbt**](https://github.com/dbt-labs/dbt), inspired by the [Great Expectations package for Python](https://greatexpectations.io/).
 The intent is to allow dbt users to deploy GE-like tests in their data warehouse directly from dbt, vs having to add another integration with their data warehouse.